Swimming Vacation Lake Powell

 Start Point: 6:30pm in Page, Arizona.
 Greet & Meet with your swimming guide.

 Address: Clarion Inn, 751 S Navajo Dr, Page, AZ 86040, United States

 If you travel from outside of Unites States, please check with your authorities if and what type of Visa/permits do you require to enter U.S. border.
 Visa regulations do change, so be aware of this.

 There are no specific vaccination requirements for this trip, but you should ensure that your tetanus and polio are up to date.

 You should bring extra money with you to cover such items as dinners, entertainment, souvenirs, and gratuities.
 The local currency is US dollar and ATMs are widely available.

-Up to a maximum of 12 people, with 2 swimming guides, local boat pilot and boat escorts.
+Up to a maximum of 12 people (unless agreed differently), with 2 swimming guides, local boat pilot and boat escorts.
 The number of escort staff (guides) may change and varies on the group size.